klassenpeter/Somfy_Remote/README.md

 **How the software works:**
 Edit [config.h](https://github.com/marmotton/Somfy_Remote/blob/master/src/config_EXAMPLE.h) to adapt to your location.
 You can add or remove remotes to your liking.

-The ESP32 will subscribe to the configured MQTT topics.
+The ESP will subscribe to the configured MQTT topics.
 Watch what is happening on the serial port to make sure it is working.

 Programming the blinds:
   1) Press the program button on your actual remote.
 The blinds will move slightly.